brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/delivery_knowit.png){.stretch}

 ::: notes
-- This was a project in the public sector in 2011, building an integration bus for the municipality
+- So I worked at knowit as a consultant in 2011.
+Our project was building an integration bus for the municipality
-- Pretty hip setup for the time, with a monorepo and a up to date Java version.
+- We had a pretty hip setup for the time, with a monorepo and a up to date Java version.
-- So, Hudson, the build server checks for commits in Github.
+- So here we see, Hudson, the build server checks for commits in Github.
 If a change is found it builds it and publishes the artifact to Nexus.
 - We then invoked some Ruby scripts that fetched artifacts from Nexus and deployed them to dev or production.
 This is the brain of the operation.